opsxcq/ansible-role-linux-server/README.md

 Tmux is added to this setup, but with a difference that it uses `Ctrl+A`, so you can keep a tmux session (using `Ctrl+B`) locally connected to a tmux remotely.

+# Monitoring

+Alongside the monitoring tools like prometheus, there are some tools which help you to monitor the resource usage locally.

+- **htop**
+- **iostat -x 1** - shows real time io data
+- **slurm -i ens192** - shows real time network stats for the interface *ens192*